The Value of Music to your Business.

-The English study (which came out of Leicester Department of Physiology Music Research Group) is regarded as one of the most comprehensive undertaken.
-It looked at the effect of music on varying environments: the staff of a work place (a computer company), a bank, a bar, sports goods chain, a supermarket and those listening to on hold telephone music.
+The English study (which came out of the Leicester Department of Physiology Music Research Group) is regarded as one of the most comprehensive undertaken.
+It looked at the effect of music on varying environments: the staff of a workplace (a computer company), a bank, a bar, a sports goods chain, a supermarket, and those listening to on-hold telephone music.
 The studies yielded some important results.
-For example when French music was played in the supermarket, customers purchased 76% more French wine and when Germany music was played wine from Germany sold in great quantities.
-Meanwhile over in the banking hall, the groups studies revealed that that the type of music plated reflected on how customers in the bank viewed the establishment: no music it meant that it was less dynamic: classical and easy listening cased the caused the people to identify the bank as being inspirational; and fun music made the customers to view the bank as fun itself.
-In another environment two branches of sports Division, a sports retail chain pop, jazz and then no music were played over the course of two weeks and a conclusion reached was that music played influenced the atmosphere of the store which then has an impact on customers behavior.
-In another interesting study (at the computer company) music was shown to improve workers mood and raise morale at the work place.
-Through their varied extensive studies, The Leicester University came to a conclusion that music may have the potential to influence sales; the amount that customers are prepared to spend, store atmosphere, product choice, browsing time and the amount time spent in store.
-In short was revealed to play an integral role and vital role in people’s retail, service or work experience.
+For example, when French music was played in the supermarket, customers purchased 76% more French wine and when German music was played wine from Germany sold in great quantities.
+Meanwhile, over in the banking hall, the group’s studies revealed that the type of music played reflected how customers in the bank viewed the establishment: no music meant that it was less dynamic: classical and easy listening cased caused the people to identify the bank as being inspirational, and fun music made the customers view the bank as fun itself.
+In another environment, two branches of sports Division, a sports retail chain pop, jazz, and then no music was played over the course of two weeks and a conclusion reached was that the music played influenced the atmosphere of the store which then has an impact on customers’ behavior.
+In another interesting study (at the computer company) music was shown to improve workers’ moods and raise morale at the workplace.
+Through their varied extensive studies, Leicester University came to the conclusion that music may have the potential to influence sales; the amount that customers are prepared to spend, store atmosphere, product choice, browsing time, and the amount of time spent in the store.
+In short, it was revealed to play an integral role and vital role in people’s retail, service, or work experience.

 The Australian Experience

-The positive impact of music on individuals in retail, consumer or service environment is a global phenomenon.
-A study conducted in 2000 for Australian Performing Right Association (APRA) came to the conclusion that music has the potential to influence commercial process.
+The positive impact of music on individuals in retail, consumer, or service environment is a global phenomenon.
+A study conducted in 2000 by the Australian Performing Right Association (APRA) came to the conclusion that music has the potential to influence the commercial process.
 The experiment was conducted out of Africa, a popular Sydney restaurant.
-This restaurant was chosen for its high quality stereo and speakers and close proximity to other restaurants amongst other reasons.
-The four musical styles presented included classical, pop music, easy listening and jazz and subjects were asked to rate the music according to set of adjectives.
+This restaurant was chosen for its high-quality stereo and speakers and proximity to other restaurants, amongst other reasons.
+The four musical styles presented included classical, pop music, easy listening, and jazz, and subjects were asked to rate the music according to a set of adjectives.
 The results revealed incisive findings on the type of music played.
-No music was associated with the restaurant being perceived as the least up beat.
-Classic music was associated with the restaurant being perceived as most up –market/sophiscated.
-Popular music was associated with restaurant being perceived as the least peaceful/passive and most invigorating/stimulating.
+No music was associated with the restaurant, being perceived as the least upbeat.
+Classic music was associated with the restaurant, being perceived as the most upmarket/sophisticated.
+Popular music was associated with restaurants, being perceived as the least peaceful/passive and most invigorating/stimulating.
 Easy listening music was associated with the restaurant as being perceived as the tackiest.
-In conclusion it was reported that: there are several practical applications of the findings reported in this study.
+In conclusion, it was reported that: there are several practical applications of the findings reported in this study.
 Firstly, results suggest that music can be used by restaurant and store owners to create a specific atmosphere that will distinguish the environment from close competitors.
-Findings also suggest that stores which play up beat or up market music may be able to charge higher prices.
-Overall, the absence of music had the most negative effect on atmosphere and the amount of money patrons were prepared to spend.
+Findings also suggest that stores that play upbeat or up-market music may be able to charge higher prices.
+Overall, the absence of music had the most negative effect on the atmosphere and the number of money patrons was prepared to spend.